open-sauced/docs/docs/contributing/introduction-to-contributing.md

 npm run lint
 ```

-These errors will also be displayed during development, but won't prevent the code from compiling.
+These errors will also be displayed during development but won't prevent the code from compiling.

 To fix the formatting and linting errors, run the following command instead: